NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### New Space

 You can use the New Space tool to create a new OpenStudio space.
 Activate the tool and then click where you want your zone origin to be.
-An Openstudio space is a top-level object in your SketchUp workspace.
+An OpenStudio space is a top-level object in your SketchUp workspace.
 If you want to draw in the space, you first need to enter into the space through one of the following methods:
 <ul>
 <li>Double-click on the space while it is selected (this may be difficult if other model objects get in the way).</l1i>
 <li>While the space is selected, right-click and choose "edit group" from the contextual menu.
 (You can also go to the edit menu under "group" or "solid group.")